protoloft/klipper_z_calibration/README.md

    `probe offset = probed height - calculated nozzle switch offset`

-7. Finally, the calculated offset is applied by using the `SET_GCODE_OFFSET` command (a previous offset is resetted before!).
+7. Finally, the calculated offset is applied by using the `SET_GCODE_OFFSET` command (a previous offset is reset before!).

 ### Drawback

 The only downside is, that the trigger point of the mag-probe cannot be probed directly.
 This is why the body of the switch is clicked on the endstop.
-This small offset between the body of the switch and the trigger point can be taken from the datasheet of the switch and is hardly ever influenced in any way.
+This small offset between the body of the switch and the trigger point can be taken from the data sheet of the switch and is hardly ever influenced in any way.
 And, this is the perfect setting for fine tuning the first layer.

 ### Interference

-Temperature or humindity changes are not a big deal since the switch is not affected much by them and all values are probed in a small time period and only the releations to each other are used.
+Temperature or humidity changes are not a big deal since the switch is not affected much by them and all values are probed in a small time period and only the relations to each other are used.
 The nozzle height in step 2 can be determined some time later and even many celsius higher in the printer, compared to the homing in step 1.
 That is why the nozzle is probed again and can vary a little to the first homing position.